david-a-parry/vcfhacks/readme_scripts.md

 ...in Tabix.pm (and reinstalling).

 Other perl modules required by these scripts are installable via CPAN - perl will complain that they are not available in "@INC" when you attempt to run these programs if they are not on your system.
 Please see http://www.cpan.org/modules/INSTALL.html for instructions on how to install these modules.
+Below is a list of these non-core modules that you are likely to need install:

+    Bio::DB::Sam (hgmdMartToVcf.pl only)
+    Excel::Writer::XLSX (annovcfToSimple.pl only)
+    Parallel::ForkManager
+    Sys::CPU
+    Term::ProgressBar

 __UPDATE__